Nolij/TooManyRecipeViewers/README_CURSEFORGE.md

 ### Recipe Manager Plugins

 The JEI API supports "Recipe Manager Plugins".
-These plugins allow mods to control their own recipe registries and handle recipe lookups themselves.
-These will not be supported.
-They are an outdated concept that very few plugins still use, and they aren't possible to properly support without very invasive EMI mixins - something I do not intend to use in this project.
+These plugins allow mods to control their own recipe registries and handle recipe lookups themselves at runtime.

+TMRV will attempt to extract recipes from these plugins, but this does not work for most plugins, and by no means provides proper support for the feature.
+Support beyond this is not planned.
+Recipe Manager plugins are an outdated concept that very few plugins still use, and they aren't possible to properly support without very invasive EMI mixins - something I do not intend to use in this project.

 ### Runtime Registry Changes